 4. Wash Your Clothes Less

 We’re taught to wash clothes between each and every wear.
 This idea was surely dreamed up by the appliance and detergent companies because washing so often damages fiber and fades dyes.
 It’s bad for clothes!
 But is It unclean to skip a few laundry days?
 Here’s a study that shows jeans that have gone unwashed for an entire year have no harmful bacteria.
-But there’s no need to be extreme.
+And there’s no need to be extreme.
 According to the UN, we can consume up to five times less energy by merely wearing clothes three times before washing, as well as by washing them in cold water, and skipping the dryer and hang drying instead.
 Washing less isn’t just free, it’s a huge cost saver in terms of energy and water bills.

-5. Let Brands Know You Care!
+5. Let Brands Know You Care About Sustainable Fashion!

 Activism, unlike shopping, is free!
-One of the most powerful things you can do as a sustainable fashionista is let the brands you love know that you care about the environment and human rights.
+One of the most powerful things you can do as a sustainable fashion lover is let the brands you love know that you care about the environment and human rights.
 Take a few minutes to look up your favorite fashion companies on Project Just or Rankabrand and, if you find they’re not doing enough to help the environment and their workers, drop them a line and tell them to step it up!
 You can use Twitter, Instagram, email or a customer service phone line to get in touch.
 Use the Fashion Revolution Write a Brand template to help get you started.
-While you’re at it, tell them you want more sustainable products at a price we can all afford!
+While you’re at it, tell those brands you want more sustainable products at a price we can all afford!